Signs of developmental delay in children

 If you believe your child may have a developmental delay, start to keep track of their developmental milestones and any areas where they seem to be struggling.
 This information will be helpful when speaking with professionals.
 Reach out to your child’s paediatrician or a child development specialist to discuss your concerns.
 They can help determine if further evaluation is necessary and guide you in the right direction.

 Early intervention services can provide targeted support to help your child catch up to their peers if a delay is identified.
 These services may include speech therapy, occupational therapy, or specialised educational programs.
+The National Disability Insurance Scheme (NDIS) can also support children with developmental delays and their families by providing access to early intervention services and resources.

-You are the best advocate for your child, and staying actively involved in their development is best.
 Attend therapy sessions, communicate with their teachers, and practice skills at home to reinforce their learning.
+Physical therapy can be particularly beneficial for children with gross motor delays, helping them progress and develop essential motor skills.
 Most importantly, carry on providing a loving, supportive environment for your child to grow and learn.

 And just like you are already doing now (well done!), educate yourself about your child’s specific needs and the resources available to you.
 Stay up-to-date with new developments in research and interventions that could benefit your child.
 There are plenty of support groups for you to connect with other parents facing similar challenges.
 They really offer valuable advice, resources, and emotional support for you and your family.